kubewarden/docs/src/distributing-policies/secure-supply-chain.md

     equal: alice@example.com
 ```

-This signature requirement enforces that the policy by signed in a Github actions
+This signature requirement enforces that the policy be signed in the context of a Github actions environment
 from a repository owned by Flavio:

 ```yaml